Logo

 Benzodiazepines ↗ are the chemical name for Valium, which is also known as diazepam.

-This group of drugs works on the central nervous system (CNS) and is called a CNS tranquilizer.
+We refer to this group of drugs as CNS tranquilizers because they act on the central nervous system (CNS).
 They help your brain slow down by reducing the activity of neurotransmitters, which are chemicals that send messages between nerve cells.
-This makes you feel calm and sleepy.
+This procedure makes you feel calm and sleepy.

 Valium is used to treat a wide range of diseases, from nervousness to seizures and muscle cramps.
-It has been shown to help ↗ treat anxiety, but it can only be used with a prescription and under the supervision of a doctor.
+It can treat anxiety, but only with a prescription and doctor’s supervision.

 How do you use Valium?

-Most of the time, valium is used to calm and soothe people, which may be important for some situations.
+People typically use Valium to calm and soothe, which may be important in some situations.
 Here are some of the most popular reasons why doctors prescribe diazepam:

 • Anxiety Disorders: People with ongoing anxiety often feel restless and worry too much.
 Valium is FDA-approved ↗ to treat these symptoms.
 If you have generalized anxiety disorder (GAD), social anxiety disorder, panic disorder, or another anxiety disorder, this medicine can help.

-• Valium can also be used to put people to sleep during medical treatments.
+• People can also use valium to fall asleep during medical treatments.

 Especially, the use of diazepam should be closely watched and controlled to avoid